Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 Attribution Build for Debugging

-build tells you what your scores are.
-The attribution build tells you why they’re bad:
+The standard web-vitals build tells you what your scores are.
+The attribution build tells you why they’re bad.
+This is where things get really useful.

 // Import from 'web-vitals/attribution' instead